airbytehq/airbyte/docs/connector-development/config-based/tutorial/0-getting-started.md

 # Getting Started

 :warning: This framework is in alpha stage.
-Support is not in production and is available only to selected users.
+Support is not in production and is available only to select users. :warning:

 ## Summary